-The Customer is responsible for the appropriate safety grounding of their equipment and facility.
-At the point of interconnection, the Customer's grounding equipment must be compatible with Xcel Energy's grounding equipment.
-The Customer shall submit the grounding system study and design for Xcel Energy review prior to construction.
+The Interconnection Party is responsible for the appropriate safety grounding of their equipment.
+At the point of interconnection, the Interconnection Party's grounding equipment must be compatible with Xcel Energy's grounding equipment.
+The Interconnection Party shall submit the grounding system study and design for Xcel Energy review prior to construction.
 The ground grid design must comply with IEEE 80 and properly address site extremes.
 Site tests should be completed to determine soil resistivity prior to ground grid design.
-Interconnections, if any, between Xcel Energy and Customer grounding systems must protect from damage all copper control, relaying, and/or communication circuits passing between the facilities under all operating conditions.
+Xcel Energy grounding standards may be available upon request.